Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: INTRODUCTION

 Yet, entanglement does not limit to EPR pairs.
-In fact, multipartite entanglement -- i.e., entanglement shared between more than two parties -- represents a powerful resource for quantum communications \cite{PirDur-18,PirDur-19,RamPirDur-21,IllCalMan-22,CacIllCal-23,KruAndDur-04}.
-In this paper we exploit such a resource for one of the fundamental tasks of the network layer, namely, the interconnection of remote nodes.
+In fact, multipartite entanglement\footnote{By oversimplifying, bipartite entanglement denotes quantum correlation shared between two subsystems or parties, such as two qubits.
+In such composite systems, one can distinguish entangled states from unentangled (or separable) states.
+Quantum correlation shared among more than two subsystems -- such as three qubit systems -- is referred to as multipartite entanglement.
+Notably, in multipartite systems, the state classification becomes broader and different classes of entangled states can be individuated, such as W states or graph states.
+The definition of multipartite entangled states requires a dedicated treatise and represents an ongoing exploration which goes beyond the scope of this contribution.
+However, the interested reader can refer to \cite{IllCalMan-22}, for an introduction of multipartite entanglement from a communication perspective and to \cite{RiePol-11} for a formal introduction.
+Furthermore, we refer to \cite{HeiDurEis-06} for an in depth treatise on graph states.} -- i.e., entanglement shared between more than two parties -- represents a powerful resource for quantum communication networks \cite{PirDur-18,PirDur-19,RamPirDur-21,IllCalMan-22,CacIllCal-23,KruAndDur-04}, enabling the design of unparalleled functionalities \cite{CacIllCal-23,CheCacChe-23}.
+In this paper, we exploit such a resource for one of the fundamental task of the network layer, namely, the interconnection of remote nodes.

 Specifically, entanglement enables a new form of connectivity, referred to as \textit{entanglement-enabled connectivity} \cite{IllCalMan-22,CacIllCal-23}, which enables half-duplex unicast links between pairs of nodes sharing entanglement, regardless of their relative positions within the underlying physical network topology.
-Thus, the entanglement-enabled proximity builds an overlay topology -- referred to in the following as \textit{artificial topology} -- where pair of nodes are connected via artificial links despite their physical proximity, as long as they share some form of entanglement.

-In this context, multipartite entanglement represents an unparalleled communication resource, which allows to decide on-demand -- i.e., at run-time -- the identities of the nodes interconnected within the artificial topology.
+Thus, \textit{the entanglement-enabled proximity builds an overlay topology} -- referred to in the following as \textit{artificial topology} -- where pair of nodes are connected via artificial links despite their physical proximity, as long as they share some form of entanglement.
+In this context, by exploiting only bipartite entanglement, the identities of the nodes, connected via artificial links, have to be fixed a-priory.
+On the contrary, through multipartite entanglement, it is possible to decide on-demand -- i.e., at run-time -- the identities of the nodes interconnected within the artificial topology.
+In other words, by exploiting multipartite entanglement, it is possible to secure two promising features in a quantum network: i) the ability to enable an overlaying artificial topology that differs from the fixed physical topology, coupled ii) with the ability to dynamically change the node neighborhood according to the communication demands.
+However, the aforementioned capability activated by multipartite entanglement has yet to be fully explored.